 JUMPSTART's Restoration Village is receiving national attention and accolades due to its continuum of care approach that integrates all evidenced based practices with a community of love, accountability, and support.

 What is an important distinction that differentiates JUMPSTART from Concordance?

 Our emphasis is that lasting life change comes from having a vibrant relationship with Jesus Christ.
 We believe that re-entry preparation and re-entry support services are absolutely essential to help men and women whose lives are off track reintegrate well into the community after incarceration.

 And we believe these services are most effective when centered in the life transforming truth of God’s Word.
 This belief that More God = Less Crime is not only believed by Christians but is backed by evidenced based research.
-Read here more about this research.
+Read here for more about this research.

 I do not believe any of us should throw stones at other organizations who do not employ Christ as the indispensable ingredient in the solution.
-While, I do believe the transformation and abundant life that Christ alone can deliver, provides the best and most comprehensive solution, other organizations doing great work can make a difference in the lives of others.
+While I do believe the transformation and abundant life that Christ alone can deliver provides the best and most comprehensive solution, other organizations doing great work can make a difference in the lives of others.

 At JUMPSTART, we will continue to transform lives through intensive discipleship among the incarcerated, and by providing world-class residential transitional services to those reintegrating back into the community from incarceration.
 You can click here to learn more about our discipleship model.

 If you have any questions, or would like to discuss this further, please feel free to email me at email@example.com